Three Techniques to Impress Your Interviewer

 3. The STAR Technique

 The third technique is the STAR (Situation, Task, Action, and Result) method.
-This is where you get to share actual experiences.
+This is where you share actual experiences.

 Remember, every interview is a chance to showcase your abilities.
 With these techniques in your toolkit, you'll be well-prepared to impress your interviewers and land your dream job.
 Good luck!